1. I've heard the Cal/OSHA Emergency Temporary Standards (ETS) for COVID-19 prevention have been revised. What's changed?

 Diagram 2: Opening the windows next to driver and passenger pulls driver’s exhaled breath towards the passenger

-50. What if our employees do not want to wear face coverings in the vehicles?
+62. What if our unvaccinated employees do not want to wear face coverings in the vehicles?

 You would handle these employees just as you would any employee not following any other safety policy you have put into place.
 This should be done according to the provisions you have established under the compliance section of your IIPP.
-Those would include your disciplinary procedures and retraining of employees. is effective at making employees understand the hazard and the risks associated with not following the safety rule.
+Those would include your disciplinary procedures and retraining of employees.
+Be sure your training is effective at making employees understand the hazard and the risks associated with not following the safety rule, including disciplinary actions.

-For more information about IIPPs and how to successfully implement them, visit Injury and Illness Prevention Program (IIPP).
+For more information about IIPPs and how to successfully implement them, visit the SafeAtWorkCA Injury and Illness Prevention Program (IIPP) website.

 If you do not have an IIPP, you can use State Fund's IIPP Builder℠ to create one.